rjankovic/bifabrik/docs/tutorial/quickstart.md

 # Quickstart

 ## Install the library
 First, let's install the library.
-Either add the bifabrik library to an environment in Fabric and attach that environment to your notebook
+Either add the bifabrik library to an environment in Fabric and attach that environment to your notebook.

 ![bifabrik_install](https://github.com/rjankovic/bifabrik/assets/2221666/a7127858-2768-4b91-ae2d-71804a20ddcb)

 or add